laurashub/PSPG-CDD/README.md

 In this workshop you will:

-1. Find a breast cancer cell line that is representative of your tumor sample from the NCI-60
-2. Analyze the NCI-60 screening dataset to select compounds that are potent against your cell line
+1. Work with RDKit to practice reading molecules and generating molecular fingerprints
-3. Build a model that uses chemical structure to predict protein target profiles
+2. Build a model that uses chemical structure to predict protein target profiles
-4. Predict which protein targets your selected compounds bind
+3. Predict which protein targets potential cancer drugs bind
-5. Analyze ligand profiles of targets (known binders) that commonly appear in your predictions to identify important chemical substructures
-6. Repeat step 4 with a neural network to compare results across different ML methods.
+4. Repeat steps 3 and 4 with a neural network to compare results across different ML methods.

 ---